OV1-17: Mission

 The Vertistat on OV1-17 failed to deploy properly, as had happened on previous flights, causing the spacecraft to tumble, which rendered four of the seven environmental experiments useless.
 Moreover, the three remaining aerospace experiments only received useful data for relatively short time periods, limiting results.

-The satellite reentered the atmosphere on 5 March 1970.
+OV1-17 reentered Earth's atmosphere on 5 March 1970.

 Results

 Despite the failure of the Vertistat system, OV1-17 collected data on extremely-low frequency radio propagation, horizon dayglow, nightglow, high-energy solar protons, magnetospheric ions, electric fields, gamma radiation, and the energy spectra of electrons and protons, and 11 papers were published based on OV1-17 data.